Soracode/pancakeswap-prediction-ultrabot-v2/README.md

-# 🔥NEW ⚡🔮 PancakeSwap Prediction UltraBot V2 🔮⚡ NEW🔥
+# 🔥NEW ⚡🔮 PancakeSwap Prediction UltraBot V2 🔮⚡
 Are you interested in winning big on PancakeSwap?
 Try the PancakeSwap Prediction UltraBot V2 with a win rate of ~75%!
 It's a browser-friendly tool that you can run on any device, including **Windows, iOS, IPhone, Android, and more**.
 This is the improved version of [this old repository](https://github.com/Soracode/pancakeswap-prediction-smartbot)